tbee/sway/README.md

 FormatRegistry.register(Long.class, new LongFormat()); // Formats must be stateless and thread safe.
 ```

-The FormatRegisty is used by all components, STextField, STable, STree, SButtonGroup, ...,
+The FormatRegistry is used by all components, STextField, STable, STree, SButtonGroup, ...,
 so it is only necessary to register a format once.
 This also is true for domain entities, like for example a "City" or "Employee".